Go Back

 IMPORTANT NOTICE:

-The new dates are Friday September 19 and Saturday September 20, 2025.
+The new dates for Blue Horse Opera are Friday September 19, Saturday September 20 and Sunday September 21.

-If you already have a ticket for Saturday June 14 your ticket will be valid for Saturday September 20.
-If you would like a refund, please contact info@pitheatre.com
+If you already purchased a ticket for Friday June 13, your ticket is valid for Friday September 19.

 ___________________